mforte215/forte-portfolio/README.md

 ## Installation

-The application can be cloned from GitHub here: https://github.com/mforte215/forte-portfolio.
-Once cloned, then navigate to the repo in the terminal and once inside, run 'npm install' to install any needed application dependencies.
-To start the program, run 'npm start:dev'.
+The application can be viewed live here on Netlify: https://rad-profiterole-722f7c.netlify.app/, the site is static, so there is no need to login or sign up.

 ## Usage